FXIhub/condor/docs/config.rst

      $ condor -n [number_of_patterns]

-  Condor will create an HDF5 file named 'condor.cxi', which contains the simulated pattern(s) and additional output (:any:`Reading CXI files`).
+  Condor will create an HDF5 file named 'condor.cxi', which contains the simulated pattern(s) and additional output (:any:`Output`).

   For help and more options run::